-The course aims to equip you with the skill sets you need in order to recognize financial and strategy related situations you may come across in your professional lives as advisors or managers.
+The course aims to equip you with the skills set you need in order to recognize financial and strategy related situations you will come across in your professional lives as advisors or managers.

-You will focus on some strategic decisions made by healthy and distressed companies, particularly: raising capital from angels, venture capitalists, initial public offerings and seasoned equity offerings, corporate restructuring, and bankruptcy.
+You will focus on some strategic decisions made by healthy and distressed companies, particularly: raising capital from angels, venture capitalists, initial public offerings and seasoned equity offerings, corporate restructuring and bankruptcy.
 You will be encouraged to view these as ''real life'' situations.
 The course includes a presentation and discussion of the concepts but also a set of case studies.
 In order to extract the greatest value, you will be required to prepare and discuss the cases in class.
-The lecturer reserves the right to mark you down if you are repeatedly not contributing in class.

 - Understand deal mechanics and structuring issues

 - Understand the impact of financial decisions on corporate strategy

 - Apply valuation skills.

 Advanced Corporate Strategy in a Globalising world